 This organisation's website has been archived as part of the work of the UK Web Archiving Consortium (UKWAC) and can be consulted here: http://www.webarchive.org.uk/ukwa/target/108013.

 The following is an interim description of material that has been acquired since this collection was catalogued.
 This description may change when cataloguing takes place in future:

-16 transfer boxes received May 2010 (acc.
-1744), consisting of: Topic files maintained by FPA on various subjects over some years; plus various files on projects in Northern Ireland, practice development, and cooperation with outside bodies by FPA's Information Department; 1970s-2000s.
+3 transfer boxes received May 2010 (boxes 14-16 of acc.
+1744), consisting of files on projects in Northern Ireland, practice development, and cooperation with outside bodies by FPA's Information Department; 1970s-2000s.

 47 transfer boxes were transferred (acc 2498; May 2019), following the FPA going into liquidation.
 A further 17 boxes (plus 1 box of audio-visual material and 448MB of born-digital records were transferred from Iron Mountain storage in 2020 (acc 2574).